Graduate Nurse Program

-We provide a learning environment which facilitates motivation, self directed learning and the development of a professional identity, with support and guidance.
+We provide a learning environment that facilitates motivation and self directed learning, and the development of a professional identity, with support and guidance.

-- Perioperative Suites includes Theatre; Anaesthetics and Post Anaesthetic Care Units (6 months)
+- Perioperative Suites includes Theatre; Anaesthetics and Post Anaesthetic Care Units (six months)

 Graduate Nurse requirements

 - Neonatal (BLS) competency (if applicable)